-- Temperature - Aligned to ASHRAE Standard 55 for thermal comfort range (68 - 76 °F)
+- Temperature – Aligned to ASHRAE Standard 55 for thermal comfort range for the heating season (68 - 78 °F).

 - Relative Humidity - The indoor relative humidity value aligns to ASHRAE Standard 55 and 62.1 which recommends maintaining relative humidity below approximately 65% to reduce the potential for microbial growth and thermal comfort.

 - Airborne Particulate Matter (APM) - This value verifies that the filters in the mechanical system are operating as designed.
-APM readings were compared to the EPA outdoor limit and ASHRAE 62.1 Standard of 0.150 milligrams per cubic meter (mg/m3).
+The indoor APM readings were compared to the EPA outdoor limit as well as the ASHRAE 62.1 Standard of <0.035 milligrams per cubic meter (mg/m3).